imgovendhan/Greenslate/README.md

 This is done in Junit using POM

 # Please follow the following steps in order to execute the test cases:
-1. Download and extract the file greenslate.rar
+1. Download the file greenslate.rar from the repository
 2. Extract the files from greenslate.rar
 3. Import the greenslate folder to your IDE and execute the test cases.